 Proper Nutrition Is Important for Cystic Fibrosis Patients

-Those who suffer from this illness must get the ample amount of nutrition so they can develop normally and avoid frequently becoming sick.
+Those who suffer from this illness must get an ample amount of nutrition so they can develop normally and avoid frequently becoming sick.
 But most people with cystic fibrosis find it difficult to digest foods and absorb their nutrients; in addition, the pancreas becomes damaged over time, which leads to the same problem.

 Hence, CF patients must take digestive enzymes with every meal.
 This assists in ensuring proper digestion.
-The amount of capsules to be taken depends on the food being ingested.8 Patients also need foods that are high in energy and are rich in protein and healthy fats.
+The number of capsules to be taken depends on the food being ingested.8 Patients also need foods that are high in energy and are rich in protein and healthy fats.
 This will help compensate for the wasted amounts, since their food is not fully digested.9

 Home Remedies for Cystic Fibrosis

 Aside from the strategies mentioned above, there are holistic remedies that may help alleviate the symptoms brought on by this ailment, and that may reduce your risk for lung infections.
-Here are some you can try:10
+Here are some you can try:

 Do You Need a Lung Transplant?